sky-uk/client-lib-ios-test-foundation/README.md

 ![sky_test_foundation_layers](https://user-images.githubusercontent.com/51656240/118296905-c2913380-b4dd-11eb-8cc7-6c1306aaf774.png)

-## Test Environment
+## Adopted Test Techinique
-During tests execution, iOS Mobile App (MA) can interact with a real or a mocked backend server.
-The framework provides a mock server that allows full control over what data the iOS App receives.
+SkyTestFoundation has been defined with BlackBox technique in mind.In general, BlackBox test technique does not require specific knowledge of the application's code, internal structure and/or programming knowledge.

 ![blackbox](https://user-images.githubusercontent.com/51656240/160555800-6a6be6b0-86a2-4f86-b08b-3546cf1f71a8.png)
+MA output depends on user activity (user gestures), BE state (BE http responses) and MA storage (Persistence Storage).
+On the other side, the outputs of MSA are the UI element displayed to the user and by the http requests executed so far by MA.
+UI Tests verify the correctness of MSA's behaviour defining asserts on inputs and/or ouputs of the black box.
+SkyTF provides, during tests execution, a mock http server that allows full control over what data the iOS App receives and a DSL for testing that allow to assert the existence of ui element in view hierarchy of MA.

-During test execution, to use the embedded mock server, the MA must forward http requests to http://127.0.0.1:8080.
+Note: during test execution, to use the embedded mock server, the MA must forward http requests to http://127.0.0.1:8080.

 ## Use SkyUITestCase/SkyUnitTestCase as base classes when writing Test suites
 `SkyUITestCase` and `SkyUnitTestCase` classes extend `XCTestCase` and define a mock server.
 Use `SkyUITestCase` for UI tests and `SkyUnitTestCase` for Unit test cases.